MicrosoftDocs/azure-dev-docs/articles/java/identity/enable-java-jboss-eap-webapp-authorization-entra-id.md

 ---
 title: Enable JBoss EAP app sign-in and access to Microsoft Graph
 titleSuffix: Azure
-description: Shows you how to develop a Java JBoss EAP web app to sign in users and call Microsoft Graph with the Microsoft identity platform.
+description: Shows you how to develop a Java JBoss EAP app to sign in users and call Microsoft Graph with the Microsoft identity platform.
 services: active-directory
 ms.date: 03/11/2024
 ms.service: active-directory